simonmoulds/lulcc/README.md

 rf.models <- StatModels(models=list(built.rf, other.rf), categories=obs@categories[2:3], labels=obs@labels[2:3])
 ```

-Model performance is assessed using the receiver operator characteristic provided by the [ROCR](http://cran.r-project.org/web/packages/ROCR/index.html) package. lulccR contains the classes `PredictionMulti` and `PerformanceMulti` which are designed to represent multiple `prediction` and `performance` objects.
+Model performance is assessed using the receiver operator characteristic provided by the [ROCR](http://cran.r-project.org/web/packages/ROCR/index.html) package. lulccR includes classes `PredictionMulti` and `PerformanceMulti` which are designed to represent multiple `prediction` and `performance` objects.
 The procedure to obtain these objects and assess performance is as follows:

 ```R
 # extract cell values for the testing partition